cascadestudio/saas-psy/QUICKSTART.md

 # 🚀 Quick Start Guide

-Get started with SaaS Psy in 5 minutes!
+Get started with Melya in 5 minutes!

 ## Prerequisites